Cloud providers¶

 RunPod¶

-RunPod offers GPU pods in two tiers: Secure Cloud (enterprise-grade, dedicated hardware) and Community Cloud (lower-cost, peer-hosted).
-Skyward provisions pods via RunPod's GraphQL API, configures SSH access, and manages the full lifecycle.
+RunPod offers GPU pods in two tiers: Secure Cloud (dedicated hardware) and Community Cloud (lower-cost, peer-hosted).
+Skyward provisions pods through RunPod's REST API, configures SSH access, and manages the lifecycle.

 Setup¶